amitfin/retry/README.md

 #### `on_error` parameter (optional)

-A sequence of actions to perform if all retries fail.
+A sequence of actions to execute if all retries fail.

 Here is an automation rule example with a self remediation logic: